BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Tips When Setting Up Your Auto-Tune Hardware and Software

-Now that you are cognizant of the essential hardware and software when setting up your Auto-Tune system, you can also learn the following succinct tips on setting up your Auto-Tune hardware and software:
+Now that you are cognizant of the essential hardware and software when setting up your Auto-Tune system, you can also learn the following succinct tips on auto tune settings to set-up your hardware and software:

 You can create a safety net as a backup plan for your auto-tune system.
 This step, however, may not be necessary; nevertheless, it is a great practice.
 You can create two channels to make a safety net: one for tuned vocals and the other for raw vocals.